arunp77/Job-Market-project/README.md

     ```
     and then run the `db_connection.py` file to integration the elasticsearch using
     ```bash
-    python3 db_connection.py
+    python db_connection.py
     ```
     - So the Elasticsearch runs at port: [http://localhost:9200/](http://localhost:9200/)
     - So the Kibana runs at port: [http://localhost:5601/](http://localhost:5601/)

     Here it should be noted that `db_connection.py` script is responsible for establishing a connection to Elasticsearch and loading data into it.

-7. **Deployment: FastAPI:** We get the use cases and launching our APIS, when we compile the python script `api.py` (for more details see [FASTApi section below](#fast-api)):
+7. **Deployment: FastAPI:** Our FastAPI is created using the `api.py` script available in the repository.
+Running the `api.py` script using the command `python api.py` initializes a server at [http://localhost:8000/](http://localhost:8000/).
+For more details on each endpoint and how to interact with the API, refer to the API documentation at [http://localhost:8000/api/docs](http://localhost:8000/api/docs) or [http://localhost:8000/api/redoc](http://localhost:8000/api/redoc) (for more details see [FASTApi section below](#fast-api)).
+To start the FastAPI server, we can use the following command:

    ```bash
    uvicorn api:api --host 0.0.0.0 --port 8000
    ```
-   Here the FastApi runs at port: [http://localhost:8000/](http://localhost:8000/)

-8. **Compile and Run the Project:** Once your FastAPI application is running, we can access it in our browser by navigating to `http://localhost:8000` (assuming we're running it locally).
+9.  **Compile and Run the Project:** Once your FastAPI application is running, we can access it in our browser by navigating to `http://localhost:8000` (assuming we're running it locally).

 ## Project structure: